 Will There Be a COVID-19 Booster Shot?

-Immunocompromised people who received the first two doses of the Pfizer or Moderna COVID-19 vaccines are eligible for an additional dose of those vaccines.
+Immunocompromised people who received the Pfizer, Moderna, or J&J vaccines are eligible for additional doses under these criteria:

-- Immunocompromised people 5 and older who received a Pfizer vaccine are eligible for an additional dose 28 days after their second dose.
+- Immunocompromised people ages 5 to 11 who received a Pfizer vaccine are eligible for a third dose 28 days or more after their second dose.
+The third dose should be Pfizer.

 Immunocompromised people have a medical condition or treatment that impairs their immune system’s ability to fight the virus.
 Their immune system also may not have had a strong response to the initial vaccine series.

-If you are immunocompromised, you can get a third dose of the Pfizer and Moderna vaccine now.
+If you are immunocompromised, you can schedule additional doses of the COVID-19 vaccine.
 Those eligible include solid organ transplant recipients, many cancer patients, and others who are immunocompromised.
-For more information, visit Vaccine.UPMC.com or call 844-876-2822 between 8 a.m. and 5 p.m., seven days a week.
+For more information, visit Vaccine.UPMC.com or call 844-876-2822 between 8 a.m. and 5 p.m., Monday through Friday.

-The U.S. Food and Drug Administration and Centers for Disease Control and Prevention (CDC) also have authorized a “booster” dose for people who received the Pfizer, Moderna, and J&J vaccines.
+The FDA and CDC also have authorized “booster” doses for people who received the Pfizer, Moderna, and J&J vaccines.

-- Pfizer recipients: To be eligible for a booster, you must be 12 and older and must have received your second dose at least five months ago.
+- Pfizer recipients: To be eligible for a booster, you must be ages 5 and older and must have received your second dose at least five months ago.

 - Moderna recipients: To be eligible for a booster, you must be 18 and older and must have received your second dose at least five months ago.